nathan-weinberg/jeeves/docs/README.md

 It is recommended you do this within a virtual environment.

+## Linting
+Jeeves follows a set of [PEP8](https://www.python.org/dev/peps/pep-0008/) standards in the interest of code clarity and consistency.
+These rules are enforced with the [flake8](https://flake8.pycqa.org/en/latest/) library.
+Configuration for linting resides in the `.flake8.ini` file.

+To run linting simply run the `flake8` command within the Jeeves directory.

 ## Testing
 Jeeves has a small but growing test suite driven by [pytest](https://docs.pytest.org/en/latest/index.html).
-Currently all tests reside in the `test_functions.py` file.
+Currently all tests reside in the `tests` directory.

 To run tests simply run the `pytest` command within the Jeeves directory.